-Cost of Goods (COGS) modeling and Techno-Economic Analysis (TEA) — also known as Techno-Economic Assessment — are critical components in the commercialization of advanced therapies, biologics, vaccines, cell and gene therapies, cultivated cell-based nutrition, dermocosmetics, and other bioindustries.
+Cost of Goods (COGS) modelling and Techno-Economic Analysis (TEA) — also known as Techno-Economic Assessment — are critical components in the commercialization of advanced therapies, biologics, vaccines, cell and gene therapies, cultivated cell-based nutrition, dermocosmetics, and other bioindustries.

 These analyses underpin Healthcare Technology Assessments (HTAs), which ultimately influence reimbursement pathways, government and private insurance coverage, national subsidy and co-payment programs, pricing strategy, long-term market adoption, and ultimately patient access.